pygame-community/pgcbots-bot-template/README.md

 ```

 ## CLI
-The CLI is used to launch the bot application, whilst also allowing for selective overriding of config specified inside `config.py` or `localconfig.py` using command line options.
+The CLI is used to launch the bot application, whilst also allowing for selective overriding of the `config` dictionary inside `config.py` or `localconfig.py` using command line options.

 ```
 Usage: python -m bot [OPTIONS] COMMAND [ARGS]...